macrosynergy/macrosynergy/docs/source/faqs.rst

    import certifi
    print(certifi.where())

-Here’s a link to `ZScaler’s official documentation and FAQs <https://help.zscaler.com/zia/adding-custom-certificate-application-specific-trust-store>`__ on how to add certificates to application specific trust stores.
+Here's a link to `ZScaler's official documentation and FAQs <https://help.zscaler.com/zia/adding-custom-certificate-application-specific-trust-store>`__ on how to add certificates to application specific trust stores.